Degrees of Freedom of Cache-Aided Interference Channels Assisted by Active Intelligent Reflecting Surfaces: Conclusion

-In this paper, we characterized the sum-DoF of a general cache-aided interference channel assisted by an active IRS.
-In particular, we presented a one-shot achievable scheme leveraging transmitters’ cooperation, cache contents (as side information), interference alignment, and IRS capabilities to design the prefetching and delivery phases and the IRS phase shifts.
-Our results demonstrate the significant potential of IRS in increasing the DoF of this channel.
+In this paper, we studied the sum-DoF of a general cache-aided interference channel assisted by an active IRS.
+In particular, we presented a one-shot achievability scheme leveraging the transmitters’ cooperation, receivers' cache contents, interference alignment, and IRS capabilities to design the prefetching and delivery phases together with the IRS coefficients.
+Our results highlight the synergistic gains of jointly deploying active IRSs and coded caching, particularly in regimes where the transmitters’ cache sizes are limited.
 Furthermore, we have established that an active IRS with a sufficient number of elements can enable the achievement of the maximum possible sum-DoF.
-Our future research directions include: 1) characterizing sum-DoF in the presence of a passive IRS, 2) finding upper bounds for the proposed achievable schemes to analyze their optimality 3) analyzing more physically-motivated models for IRSs, and 4) considering imperfect CSI for DoF analysis.